ddttom/doc2web/docs/prd.md

 - **Implement comprehensive error handling and validation**
 - **Provide detailed logging for troubleshooting conversion issues**
 - **Extract and calculate document statistics for metadata**
+- **Generate section IDs for direct navigation to numbered headings and paragraphs**

 #### 3.1.2 Style Preservation